corda/corda-docs-portal/content/en/platform/corda/4.10/community/api-rpc.md

 * `CordaRPCOps.currentNodeTime`
-    * Returns the current time according to the node’s clock
+    * Returns the current time according to the node’s clock.
+It is a 'quick RPC'.
+It bypasses the thread pool and other regular RPCs waiting in it, allowing the node to reply relatively quickly.

 * `CordaRPCOps.partyFromKey/CordaRPCOps.wellKnownPartyFromX500Name`
     * Retrieves a party on the network based on a public key or X500 name